Tania Bruguera: Activism

-The event has attracted widespread media coverage both in favor and against her action and a public letter in support of Tania addressed to Raúl Castro was written and signed by over a thousand people across the globe.
-The letter stated: ‘We firmly believe her detention, and the withdrawal of her Cuban passport, are inappropriate responses to a work of art that simply sought to open space for public discussion.’
-Eventually she was released and the Cuban government returned Tania Bruguera's passport on 10 July 2015, six months after confiscating it.
+The event attracted widespread media coverage both in favor and against her action and a public letter in support of Tania addressed to Raúl Castro was written and signed by over a thousand people across the globe.
+The letter stated: "We firmly believe her detention, and the withdrawal of her Cuban passport, are inappropriate responses to a work of art that simply sought to open space for public discussion."
+Eventually she was released and the Cuban government returned Tania Bruguera's passport on July 10, 2015, six months after confiscating it.

 In December 2015, Bruguera announced that she may still return to Cuba.
 She said that during the time of her detention she only agreed to leave under two conditions: that dissidents who were arrested after attending her aborted performance in Revolution Square be released; and that the Cuban government give her a signed and stamped letter guaranteeing that she could return to Cuba.

-On March 3, 2016 she launched a Kickstarter campaign to raise funds for INSTAR (Institute of Artivism Hannah Arendt).
+On March 3, 2016, she launched a Kickstarter campaign to raise funds for INSTAR (Institute of Artivism Hannah Arendt).
 The Institute focuses on creating bridges of trust, peaceful and considered responses in times of hardship, and to create a place where people with different political views can come together to build a better country.

 Patrons of the Kickstarter campaign were offered to have a message of their choice delivered to the Cuban government during Bruguera’s next interrogation.

 In October 2017, Tania Bruguera announced that she would be running for "President of Cuba", when the current President Raul Castro (brother of Fidel Castro) steps down.
 Bruguera has stated that the satirical performance is an act to expose the fact of Cuba being a one party state that is not elected by the people.
 She is hoping to enact change with bringing to light this reality, removing the culture of fear.

 Bruguera was arrested in December 2018 in advance of a planned protest against a Cuban law (Decree 349) that would require artists to apply for government licenses.
-On 6 December 2018, Bruguera was released from jail after three days along with a dozen other artists and activists for organizing sit-in protests against Decree 349.
-However, her sister informed 'The Art Newspaper' that the Cuban authorities are keeping her under house arrest and they are building a penal case against the artist.
-Bruguera filed a lawsuit against the Cuban government for defamation after the publication of information that sought to "damag[e] [the artist] and [her] family, psychologically, socially, and professionally,” was published in state-run media publications Gramma newspaper, Razones de Cuba, and La Jiribilla.
+On December 6, 2018, Bruguera was released from jail after three days along with a dozen other artists and activists for organizing sit-in protests against Decree 349.
+However, her sister informed 'The Art Newspaper' that the Cuban authorities were keeping her under house arrest and they were building a penal case against the artist.
+Bruguera filed a lawsuit against the Cuban government for defamation after the publication of information that sought to "damag[e] [the artist] and [her] family, psychologically, socially, and professionally," was published in state-run media publications Granma newspaper, Razones de Cuba, and La Jiribilla.

-In October 2020, Bruguera denounced feeling extreme physical discomfort due to a high pitched sound that she heard in her own home in Havana.
-The sound and symptoms that she described are similar to those known as the Havana Syndrome.
+In October 2020, Bruguera denounced feeling extreme physical discomfort due to a high-pitched sound that she heard in her own home in Havana.
+The sound and symptoms that she described are similar to those known as the Havana syndrome.